 I am a sociologist at the University of Pennsylvania who studies freight transportation.
 My first book, The Big Rig: Trucking and the Decline of the American Dream (UC Press, 2016), explains how long-haul trucking went from being one of the best blue-collar jobs to one of the toughest.
-My current book project, Driverless?
+My new book project, Driverless?
 Autonomous Trucks and the Future of the American Trucker, explores self-driving trucks and their potential impacts on labor and the environment.
 Currently, I'm researching how Amazon is transforming delivery jobs.

 Energy in Transportation

 MA in Anthropology, Syracuse University

 BA in Philosophy, Colgate University

 This website describes my research on Self-driving trucks, Autonomous Trucks, Worker Misclassification, Trucker Misclassification, Job Losses from Autonomous Trucks, Job losses from Self-driving trucks and policy.